 International students will need to demonstrate the minimum IELTS score identified for this course in English and will need to have a successful interview.
 Please contact the College for more information.

 You'll learn through a wide range of lectures, practical work, laboratory work, hands-on experience, and work in sports centres.
 Our practical based approach to teaching means you will gain lots of skills you can use in your career to cement your theoretical knowledge.

-You'll have the opportunity to go on fieldtrips so you can put your learning into practice.
-Fieldtrips in the past have included visits to a Physiotherapy and Rehabilitation Centre, a Biomechanics Lab and professional sports clubs to observe coaching in the natural environment and to look at the analysis methods used.
-These trips and activities will cost around £80-£100 in total.
-Golfers will be actively involved in the opportunities for coaching and development provided by Performance Golf at Morley Hayes golf course.
+You'll have the opportunity to go on field trips so you can put your learning into practice.
+Field trips in the past have included visits to a Physiotherapy and Rehabilitation Centre, a Biomechanics Lab and professional sports clubs to observe coaching in the natural environment and to look at the analysis methods used.

-You'll be assessed through a variety of assignments including laboratory based work, reports, presentations, coaching analysis, essays, exams and practical work.
+You'll be assessed through a variety of assignments including laboratory based work, reports, presentations, coaching analysis, essays and practical work.
+There are no formal exams set for this qualification.
 External examiners have commented on how innovative our range of assessments is.

-On successful completion of the two-year Foundation Degree programme at Derby College, you will have the opportunity to complete a final year top-up and achieve a full BA (Hons) Sport Coaching and Development degree.
+On successful completion of the two-year Foundation Degree programme with Derby College Group, you will have the opportunity to complete a final year top-up and achieve a full BA (Hons) Sport Coaching and Development degree.

 Candidates could also consider further study within teaching - particularly primary education - or could review the opportunities available to them to set up their own coaching company.
 Coaches are needed at every level of sport participation.
 Jobs are available in schools, national governing bodies, councils and sports clubs.

 This qualification is awarded by the University of Derby.